evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 updates I started to lose hope though.
 The awful state of the GPU market made matters even worse.
 Returning it would result in credit/cash towards a new massively overpriced GPU.
 Worse again, I bought it from the UK so I wasn't sure how the Brexit shenanigans might affect the return process.
+Another matter of concern is that this appears to be a software issue when using certain monitors and refresh rates, so the return might have been rejected.

 After trying ~~almost~~ literally every fix posted online, I eventually found that I could "fix" the problem by lowering my refresh rate to 120Hz.